TEMPLE BAPTIST CHURCH

 IS TEMPLE GATHERING AT OUR CAMPUSES THIS SUNDAY?

 While we are certainly ready to see our whole church family, we understand that there are those who are concerned about their health and thus may not be able to attend.
 Under the Phase 2 guidelines, in particular, the vulnerable (“the elderly” and those who have compromised immune systems) are encouraged not to attend the on-campus gatherings.
 Therefore, we will continue to provide them worship opportunities through our livestream, television, or radio broadcast.
 And certainly, if someone is sick or symptomatic, he or she should stay at home as well and take advantage of these online worship settings.
-Livestream will be available from the Sanctuary at 9 a.m. and from the Gathering Space at 10:30 a.m.
+Livestream will be available from the Blended Worship Service at 9 a.m. and from the gathering Worship Service at 10:30 a.m.

 For those who are not in the vulnerable category and who feel comfortable with the collective worship experience, there will be three venues offered on Sunday morning:

 10:30 a.m. the gathering (Sanctuary)